hara-y-u/Warp/README.md

 ## Known Issues

 - Stuck when editing too large buffer.
-- Client's display will be chattering when resources are fetched from server not browser cache.
+- Client's display will chatter when resources are fetched from server not browser cache.